(last amended 26 February 2021)

 We collect personal data in our contact relationship management system (if you give us a copy of your business card we will include your details on this system).
 As a business, we need to carry out marketing to our business contacts, but we will only send you information about products or services which may be of interest to you.
 This includes, but is not limited to, newsletters, news updates, product updates, articles, case studies and offers.

 Personal data will be used to provide you with Marketing information that you ask for, or that we think are relevant to you.
-Marketing emails will be sent using Clevermail+ (a cloud-based solution that is hosted on a secure network, that is fully maintained, monitored and kept updated with your preferences).
-This marketing system is integrated into our website.
+Marketing emails will be sent using Mailchimp (a cloud-based solution that is hosted on a secure network, that is fully maintained, monitored and kept updated with your preferences).

 We may analyse what areas of information are of interest to you (e.g. surgery, pathology) or all so that we can better target the Marketing information that we provide.
 We record and retain your marketing preferences to help ensure that you only receive the marketing that you have confirmed that you wish to receive.